sav-che/TL-2/Authors/Elvers, Ivar {std. Elvers}.md

-> [!cite] BHL link: this entry starts at [page 328](https://www.biodiversitylibrary.org/item/103835#page/338/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 328](https://www.biodiversitylibrary.org/page/33260316) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Elvers, Ivar (1910-x), Swedish botanist, born 1910, studied at the University of Stockholm, working extensively on the use of electron microscopy in cytology, from 1944 docent at the University of Stockholm. (*Elvers*).
+Elvers, Ivar (1910-x), Swedish botanist, born 1910, studied at the University of Stockholm, working extensively on the use of electron microscopy in cytology, from 1944 docent at the University of Stockholm.
+**Abbreviated name**: *Elvers*

 #### Herbarium and types